 Ebola Crisis in West Africa

-The Ebola epidemic in West Africa is destroying lives, decimating communities, and orphaning children at a rate not seen since the region’s civil wars ended more than a decade ago.
-Death and suffering caused by the disease are only the beginning of the story.
+The Ebola epidemic in West Africa is rapidly destroying lives, decimating communities, and orphaning children in the affected countries.
+However, death and suffering are only part of the crisis.
 If the outbreak is not contained soon, most of the economic and social gains achieved since peace was restored in Liberia and Sierra Leone and Guinea’s democratic transition began could be reversed.
+In October, the disease also appeared in Mali, where authorities, assisted by the United Nations and other partners, are now working to prevent its spread.

 - In Liberia, 60 percent of markets are now closed and half of the mining and palm oil concessions have reduced their activity.

-- In Sierra Leone, only one-fifth of the 10,000 HIV patients who are on anti-retroviral treatments are still receiving them due to the current lack of health personnel available for non-Ebola related medical cases and emergencies.
+- In Sierra Leone, only one-fifth of the 10,000 HIV patients on anti-retroviral treatments are still receiving them due to the current lack of health personnel available for non-Ebola care.

 - Guinea’s government is reporting a $220 million financing gap because of the crisis.